Becca Rausch

-Rebecca Lynne Rausch (born August 31, 1979) is an American attorney and politician from the commonwealth of Massachusetts.
-A member of the Democratic Party, she represents the Norfolk, Worcester and Middlesex district in the Massachusetts Senate.
+Rebecca Lynne Rausch (born August 31, 1979) is an American attorney and politician is an American politician serving in the Massachusetts Senate since 2018.
+A member of the Democratic Party, she represents the Norfolk, Worcester and Middlesex district.

 Political career

 Becca Rausch served as an elected Needham Town Meeting member from 2017 to 2018.
 She was first elected to the state senate in November 2018.
 Rausch won her primary with 53% of the vote.
 She then defeated Republican incumbent Richard Ross with 51% of the vote.